 read full story

 Welcome!
-It's our goal at Midtown Auto Service & Repair Shop in Houston to always provide great service and high-quality workmanship at a fair price.
-Midtown Auto Service & Repair is a family-owned business that has specialized in providing personalized service to our customers.
+It's our GOAL at Midtown Auto Service & Repair Shop in Houston to always provide great car care service and high-quality workmanship at a fair price.
+Midtown Auto Service & Car Repair in Houston is a family-owned business that is specialized in providing personalized service to our customers.

-Our skill and knowledge about automobiles enable us to address a broad range of auto repair-services of mechanical issues, which means you'll experience a higher, more comprehensive level of service and greater value with us.
+Our skill and knowledge about automobile car care enable us to address a broad range of auto repair-services of mechanical issues, which means you'll experience a higher, more comprehensive level of car care services and greater value with us.

 How do we do it?
 We listen.
-Hearing your opinions, observations and concerns make it possible for us to work with you as a team.
+Hearing your opinions about our car repair services, observations and concerns make it possible for us to work with you as a team.
 By earning your trust, we can better guide you toward solutions that meet your specific needs about your car auto repair services.

 car care tip of the day